Innovative, lightweight, breathable clothing and equipment for endurance sports and activities in extreme environments

 The importance of functionality in garments and packs does not stop at product design alone.
 Fabric technology is critical to producing the best products, Montane works with the world's leading fabric suppliers to engineer new cutting-edge materials that push the boundaries of what is possible with clothing, equipment and accessories in order to create the lightest, toughest and most functional products available on the market.

-Endurance expeditions and athletes are critical in the development of our garment designs ensuring Montane? clothing is fit for purpose.
-They are our reason to be, and critical within our design processes.
-From unsupported ventures to the North Pole, smash and grab route attempts on the North Face of the Eiger to high profile scientific work in the high Arctic, all of these athletes help Montane develop clothing that will withstand the harshest of conditions both physiologically and environmentally.
+Endurance expeditions and athletes are critical in the development of our garment designs ensuring Montane clothing is fit for purpose.
+They are our reason to be critical within our design processes.
+From unsupported ventures to the North Pole, smash and grab route attempts on the North Face of the Eiger to high profile scientific work in the high Arctic.
+All of these athletes help Montane develop clothing that will withstand the harshest of conditions both physiologically and environmentally.

 Where are the contemporary limits of endurance?
 They are in ultras.
 Imagine this: you've run 256 miles across the frozen Canadian Yukon.
 You've experienced consistent -30C and felt the low of -40C, you're cold and alone and you still have 174 miles to go to the finish line....stay focused.
 In July you've run 60 miles of toughest trails in the British Lake District, some of the cruellest terrain underfoot in Europe.
 You've just left the warmth of a friendly checkpoint and as you step out into the cold pouring rain, peer into the darkness and contemplate the terrain ahead, you realise you have 40 miles left until the finish line.
 From the Montane Yukon Arctic Ultra to the Montane Lakeland 100, this is one of the main areas where we believe endurance is being tested to the absolute limit and where Montane products thrive.